 At the time the 2015 Plan of Operation was being developed, CAGRD was still meeting some of its obligations with Excess Central Arizona Project (CAP) water, and the goal of its water supply acquisition program was to acquire supplies to meet the remaining obligations when Excess CAP water was no longer available, which eventually occurred in 2020.
-To date, CAGRD has secured rights to 77,141 acre-feet of annual water supplies.
-This portfolio includes permanent CAP Municipal & Industrial (M&I) and Non-Indian Agricultural (NIA) entitlements, mid-and long-term leases and exchanges of Indian NIA and Indian Priority CAP supplies, a 100-year effluent lease and more than a million acrefeet of long-term storage credits (LTSCs).
+To date, CAGRD has secured legal rights to 77,365 acre-feet of annual water supplies.
+This portfolio includes permanent CAP Municipal & Industrial (M&I) and Non-Indian Agricultural (NIA) entitlements, mid-and long-term leases and exchanges of Indian NIA and Indian Priority CAP supplies, a 100-year effluent lease and more than a million acre-feet of long-term storage credits (LTSCs).

-CAGRD acknowledges the hydrologic and regulatory uncertainty of future Colorado River supplies post-2026, so it will continue to pursue additional water supply acquisitions to mitigate shortage impacts to its existing CAP supplies and to build its Replenishment Reserve accounts.
+CAGRD acknowledges the hydrologic and regulatory uncertainty of future Colorado River supplies post-2026, especially future availability of CAP NIA water supplies.
+At the request of ADWR, CAGRD has removed all CAP NIA water from its analysis in this Plan.
+Even under these conditions, CAGRD illustrates it can successfully meet its projected replenishment obligations for current members and has the potentially available supplies to meet current and new members' obligations over 100 years.
+CAGRD will continue to pursue additional water supply acquisitions to mitigate shortage impacts on its existing CAP supplies and to build its Replenishment Reserve accounts.
 CAGRD, in consultation with WestWater Research, has developed an inventory of water supplies that are potentially available for acquisition during the next 20 years and the subsequent 80 years, as required by statute.
 Since the 2015 Plan was approved, CAWCD has approved mechanisms to move water other than CAP water through the CAP canal.

 CAGRD is required to establish and maintain a Replenishment Reserve of LTSCs in the Phoenix, Pinal, and Tucson AMAs to help ensure fulfillment of replenishment obligations during shortages and enhance rate stability.
-The 2025 Plan Reserve target is 850,036 acre-feet, the majority of which is for the Phoenix AMA.
-CAGRD has already accrued 335,500 acre-feet of LTSCs in the Replenishment Reserve account and holds an additional 488,755 acre-feet of dedicated credits in the Phoenix and Pinal AMAs.
+The 2025 Plan Reserve target is 994,024 acre-feet, the majority of which is for the Phoenix AMA.
+CAGRD, through 2023, has already accrued 323,467 acre-feet of LTSCs in the Replenishment Reserve account and holds an additional 499,700 acre-feet of dedicated credits in the Phoenix and Pinal AMAs which can be used to build the reserve during the Plan period.